4 Indians from Mumbai among 22 people on board missing plane in Nepal's mountains | Business

 The aircraft lost contact with the tower from the sky above Ghorepani on the Pokhara-Jomsom air route, aviation sources said.

+According to him, locals reported that the plane made two circles at Khaibang and headed to Kiti Danda near Lete Pass (2,500m).

+''A team of police has been mobilized at the site.
+The site is a 12-hour walk from Lete," he said.
+"There are no human settlements in the area where locals last spotted the plane."
+"As soon as the weather improves, the helicopter will begin aerial operations," said Rana.

-A helicopter that flew from Pokhara in search of the missing aircraft has returned without any success due to bad weather.
-The weather condition at Pokhara-Jomsom route is currently cloudy with rainfall, affecting the search, according to the airline's sources.
+A helicopter that flew from Pokhara in search of the missing aircraft earlier in the day returned without any success due to bad weather.

+Home Minister Bal Krishna Khand has directed authorities to intensify the search operations for the missing aircraft.

+Mustang Chief District Officer Netra Prasad Sharma said that following the instruction from the home minister, security officials of five districts adjoining the Dhaulagiri Peak have been urged to stay alert.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)